jeka-dev/demo-project-springboot-angular/README.md

 This repo show-cases how to build a Springboot+Angular Application with JeKa.
 The build involves :

-- Compilation + testing of the Java code
-- Compilation + testing of the Angular code
+- Compilation + testing of the Java an Angular code
-- Sonarqube + Test coverage analysis of Java code
-- Sonarqube + Test coverage analysis of Angular code
+- Sonarqube analysis of Java and Angular code (with Java code coverage)
-- End-to-end testing (using selenide) on application deployed on host
-- End-to-end testing (using selenide) on application deployed on Docker
+- End-to-end testing (using selenide) on application deployed on host or Docker

 Additionally this demo showcases [how to create Docker native images](#Docker-Image).

-The application is a simple web app, managing a list of users.
+The application is a simple web app, managing a list of users, copied from [this tutorial](https://www.baeldung.com/spring-boot-angular-web).

 ![screenshot.png](./screenshot.png)

-It has been copied from Tutorial https://www.baeldung.com/spring-boot-angular-web

 ## Run the application

 ```shell
 jeka -p
 ```
-Creates a bootable jar if missing, then launches it.
-The app is available at http://localhost:8080.
+Creates a bootable JAR if not found and starts the app.
+Access it at [http://localhost:8080](http://localhost:8080).

-On the second run, it skips the build and runs directly.
+If a native executable is built, this command runs that version instead.

 > [!TIP]
 > If you want to start the application without cloning Git repository by yourself, just execute :